iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 The substitutes on the bench would commentate and criticise their team mates for the whole duration.
 The negativity would drive me insane.
 Everyone thought they could do a better job on the pitch and a better job at managing.
 "I don't know why he's starting before me..." - Probably because you've not been here the last two weeks and haven't even brought money with you.

 Then there were strangers on the side-line.
 Players' mates.
 If a fight broke out on the pitch they'd be the first to run on and jump in.
-It's your responsibility as the manger to control the side-line...
+It's your responsibility as the manager to control the side-line...
 Every man and his dog.

 ## The Team Talk
 Was pretty pointless.
 Why?
 Because they didn't listen.